mLoRA: Fine-Tuning LoRA Adapters via Highly-Efficient Pipeline Parallelism in Multiple GPUs

-In the model training process, as depicted in Figure \ref{fig:data_distribution}, there is an uneven distribution of data; varying input data lengths lead to different GPU memory requirements.
-The left column of Figure \ref{fig:batchsize_seqlen_mem} shows that we fixed each job's batch size to 24 and then adjusted the input data length to ascertain the maximum number of jobs that can run without encountering out-of-memory issues on a 48GB GPU.

-Therefore, suppose that we know the amount of resources utilized by jobs in each step, it becomes possible to dynamically adjust the number of jobs that can be concurrently run.
-Initially, to estimate the resources required for each step of a job, we follow the previous work in Vijay et al. \cite{korthikanti2023reducing} to infer the functional relationship between memory size and the size of input training data.
-Subsequently, we conduct online model fitting in the following manner: we define the input sequence length as $L_n$ and the input batch size as $B_t$.
-We can then employ the following model to capture this association:
+The scheduling objective of mLoRA is to schedule as many fine-tuning tasks as possible for high system efficiency while satisfying user priorities and avoiding out-of-memory (OOM) errors~\footnote{Other scheduling strategies can be easily integrated into ~mLoRA.}.
+In this section, we first introduce mLoRA's preemptive priority scheduling to ensure user priorities and then describe how it avoids OOM and selects as many tasks as possible for concurrent execution.

+\textbf{Preemptive priority scheduling.} mLoRA uses a priority scheduling algorithm to address users' priority needs -- a common practice in multi-tenant environments.
+Each fine-tuning task is assigned a static priority, with the highest-priority tasks processed first.
+Tasks with the same priority are handled on a first-come, first-served basis.
+Scheduling decisions are made at the end of each iteration to promptly accommodate the preemption of high-priority tasks.

+\textbf{Modeling memory usage.} To achieve high parallelism and GPU efficiency, mLoRA schedules as many fine-tuning tasks as possible to maximize GPU memory utilization meanwhile avoiding OOM errors.
+To this end, mLoRA estimates the memory requirements of each fine-tuning task during task runtime.
+Specifically, mLoRA infers the relationship between memory size and the size of input training data as described in Vijay et al.~\cite{memory-estimate}.
+It conducts online model fitting in the following manner:

-where $M$ represents the required memory, and $\beta_0$, $\beta_1$, and $\beta_2$ are non-negative coefficients.
-Throughout the model training process, we consistently gather data points $(B_t, L_n, M)$ and utilize a non-linear least squares solver to determine the optimal coefficients for fitting this model.
-An example of model fitting during the training of the LoRA model with LLaMA-7B is shown in Figure \ref{fig:batchsize_seqlen_mem} (right column).
+Where $Mem$ represents the required memory; $L_n$ is the input training data sequence length; $B_t$ is the input batch size; $\beta_0$, $\beta_1$, and $\beta_2$ are non-negative coefficients.
+Throughout the model training process, ~mLoRA continuously gathers data points ($B_t$, $L_n$, $Mem$) via the profiler (Figure~\ref{fig:overview}) and utilizes a non-linear least squares solver to determine the optimal coefficients for fitting this model~\cite{least_squares}.
+In a single GPU setup, ~mLoRA only needs to ensure that the total memory required by all the scheduled fine-tuning tasks is less than the available memory to avoid OOM.
+In a multi-GPU setup with LoRAPP, ~mLoRA uses the model to estimate the required memory on each GPU and ensures that the estimated memory usage for each GPU is less than its available memory.

-In ASPEN, we incorporate a warm-up phase before the actual training.
-This involves selecting data with various batch sizes and sequence lengths to fit Equation \ref{eq:memory-size}.
-At each step, we collect data points to enhance the accuracy of this model.
-With this estimated information, we can avoid out-of-memory issues by ensuring the following equation holds at each schedule:

-where $S_{job}$ denotes all available jobs for scheduling, $M_{mem}$ is the current maximum available memory, and $x.m$ signifies the estimated memory size derived from Equation \ref{eq:memory-size}.
-Equation \ref{eq:schedule-by-memory-size} guarantees that the system prevents out-of-memory issues during runtime.